 - Undergraduate students can earn research credits (Neurodept 699, between 1 and 4 credits per semester; 3-5 hour/week for each credit).

 - Students who have passed initial training (at least 4 months) may join one research team (working under one postdoctoral fellow or graduate student project leader) in the lab.

 - Our undergraduate students are encouraged to present in UW annual Undergraduate Symposium.

-- Students who carry out our lab research in the summer present in our lab annual Undergraduate Data Blitz (August)
+- Students who carry out our lab research in the summer present in our lab annual Undergraduate Data Blitz (July or Aug every summer)